Cacti/documentation/How-To-Setup-Remote-Pollers.md

 ## Database Configuration

+> **Security**: The username `cacti` and password `cacti` shown in the examples
+> below are placeholders.
+Use a strong, randomly generated password in
+> production.
+Never use the literal string `cacti` as a database password on
+> any reachable system.

 Each server will have its own local database however the remote pollers will need to talk back to the main poller so we must allow the remote servers user account to connect back to the main pollers database via the network